Lighting in Animation

 Lighting in animation serves a singular purpose: to enhance the scene and deepen the narrative or mood.
 It adds value by creating a visually rich environment that supports the story being told.
 Mastering lighting requires honing your observational skills, which in turn improves your overall creation.
 Effective lighting not only illuminates but also guides the viewer’s attention, setting the tone and atmosphere of the scene.

-In this article, we won’t delve into specific lighting software or tools.
+we won’t delve into specific lighting software or tools.
 Instead, we’ll focus on the principles of lighting, as these skills are applicable across any software or tool, and are not confined to a particular platform.
 Understanding these core principles will empower you to adapt and excel in various animation environments.

 Why We Light?